bitcoin-sv/bsv-components-library/store/doc/README.md

 ![Paths example 2](paths-example2.png)

-When later on one of the forks is discarded by the Network and *pruned* by *BlockChainStore*, then the *Path* is deleted, but the *Paths* structure remains.
+When later on one of the forks is discarded by the Network and *pruned* by *BlockChainStore*, then the *Path* is deleted, but the previous structure remains:

 ![Paths example 3](paths-example3.png)

-The fact that the previous breakdown of Paths is still there after removing a branch allows the *BlockChainStore* module to *know* the complete history of the block.
+The fact that the previous Paths are still there after removing a branch allows the *BlockChainStore* module to *know* the complete history of the block.
 In the previous example, the *History* of the Block 4 can be summed up as:

 * [date 1]: Creation of the Genesis block
 * [date 2]: Fork at height #2
 * [date 3]: Creation of block #4C

-In this example, we *know* that there's been a Fork at a specific point in time, even though the fork itself is now gone.
+In this example, we *know* that there's been a Fork at a specific point in time, *even though the fork itself is now gone*.

 #### Block History Operations